ccrownhill/riscv_cpu/README.md

 4. To verify your RV32I design by executing the F1 light program
 5. As stretched goal, to implement a simple pipelined version of the microarchitecutre with hazard detection and mitigation
 6. As a further stretched goal, add data cache to the pipelined RV32I

+# Stretch Goal 1: Pipelined RV32I Design

+## Testing and Report

+*`F1_light` can be successfully run on Vbuddy with noticeable longer time interval, around 3.1 seconds and 130 cycles, from current light on to next light on.
+However, the time interval for non-pipelined version is around 1.5 seconds and 60 cycles.
+This sounds wired because verilator lock the clock speed to 2ps/cycle (in reality, the clock speed will be increased since only one stage is executed in one cycle instead of 5 stages).
+This phenomenon means that we do pipelined the instructions successfully.

+*`Guassian` `Noisy` `Sine` `Triangle` can be plotted on Vbuddy with noticeable slower plotting speed compared to non-pipelined version, which means plotting instructions can be successfully run with pipelined hardware, reason as explained above.